Category: Uncategorized

 Established 2008

 Roy Martin was a professional staff member of the National Fisheries Institute for 27 years.
-After a 17-year career with Swift Company, Mr. Martin joined NFI as Vice President of the Science & Technology Department.
+Mr. Martin joined the NFI as director of the science and technology department.
 His responsibilities included long-range development and communication of technologies to aid future advances in the seafood industry, among which included smoked fish research, aquaculture drugs, HACCP, shellfish regulation, and Codex standards.
-Culminating his 42 years in the food industry, Roy retired from NFI as Senior Vice President.
+After 42 years in the food industry, Roy retired from the NFI as senior vice president.